ako/CsvServices/readme.md

 When enabling this module, endpoints are available for *all* entities in your application.

-To avoid misuse, all calls to the csv services endpoints need to be authenticated.
+To avoid misuse, all calls to the csv services endpoints need to be authenticated if not running in development mode.
 Currently only basic-authentication is implemented.

 Optionally you can provide a user role name when calling the startup microflow.
 Accounts will need to have this role.